Demolition Racer: Reception

 Demolition Racer: No Exit received "generally favourable reviews" according to the review aggregation website Metacritic.
 Jeff Lundrigan of NextGen said of the PlayStation version in its November 1999 issue, "Although this game has some 'modern' enhancements like shortcuts (which seem sort of pasted in), the game mechanics might as well have been transplanted whole and bleeding from Destruction Derby," and warned the reader to "Steer clear of this smoking wreck."
 A year later, however, he wrote that No Exit "still isn't living up to its potential, but it's a fun title nonetheless."

+Sequel

+A sequel was released for the Dreamcast called Demolition Racer: No Exit, which featured updated graphics, new ambient sound effect, new tracks, new cars, unlockable mini games, and an additional mode called "No Exit", which plays the same as Last Man Standing in earlier games.